1759 - British operations on the coast of Coromandel

 At the end of June, 200 recruits arrived from Great Britain for the Madras European Regiment, bringing news that Colonel Eyre Coote was likewise on his way to Madras with his own battalion (84th Coote's Foot), 1,000 strong, which had been lately raised in Great Britain.
 Furthermore, 200 European prisoners were received from Pondicherry in exchange for the same number released from Trichinopoly.

-On July 17, d'Aché finally sailed from Île de France for Bourbon (present-day Réunion) and Madagascar to pick up further stores and thence for India.
+On July 22 and 23, d’Aché’s fleet sailed from Île Bourbon for Madagascar to pick up further stores and thence for India.

 During this period, the British received intelligence that a Dutch armament was fitting out at Batavia (present-day Jakarta) for operations in Bengal to reinforce the Dutch garrisons.
 Vice-admiral Pocock, who was cruising off Pondicherry in daily expectation of a French squadron, had already picked up transports with 5 companies of the 84th Coote's Foot, and had received permission to keep these troops to man his ships pending the engagement, for which he waited, with Admiral d'Aché.
 A sight of the Dutch fleet at Negapatam (present-day Nagapattinam), however, convinced Pocock that the troops would be needed ashore and he accordingly sent them to Madras, recommending to send part of them to Bengal.